 At Ropes & Gray, diversity has long been an essential part of our firm identity.
 We are committed to fostering an inclusive community of professionals of all races, religions, genders, sexual orientations and family structures.
 We see our individual differences as an asset that enhances the quality of life for each of us and strengthens what we can accomplish as a firm.

-Ropes & Gray has consistently been recognized as being among the nation’s leading law firms in the area of diversity overall, as well as with respect to people of color, LGBTQ+ individuals, and women:
+Ropes & Gray has consistently been recognized as being among the nation’s leading law firms in diversity overall, as well as with respect to people of color, LGBTQ+ individuals and women:

 - In the Vault 2022 “Best Law Firms to Work For,” Ropes & Gray ranked in the top five among U.S. firms for Overall Diversity, Racial & Ethnic Diversity, and diversity for “Individuals with Disabilities,” “LGBTQ+ Individuals” and “Women.”

-- For the past 13 years, the firm received a perfect score on the Human Rights Campaign Foundation’s Corporate Equality Index (CEI), which recognizes a company’s commitment to inclusion.
+- For the past 14 years, the firm has received a perfect score on the Human Rights Campaign Foundation’s Corporate Equality Index (CEI), which recognizes a company’s commitment to inclusion.

-Ropes & Gray is committed to elevating diverse lawyers to leadership positions within the firm and in client relationships; our governing policy committee comprises more than one third women and diverse lawyers.In the process of adding members to our management committee, we explicitly consider the following: fiduciary nature, business and leadership skills, diversity, and a respectful, open and fair temperament.
+We are committed to elevating diverse lawyers to leadership positions within the firm and in client relationships; our governing policy committee comprises more than one-third women and diverse lawyers.In the process of adding members to our management committee, we explicitly consider the following: fiduciary nature, business and leadership skills, diversity, and a respectful, open and fair temperament.
 With these values in mind, three of the four most recent additions to the committee are ethnically diverse.
 We believe that diversity—differing backgrounds, experiences and perspectives, both personal and professional—enables a broader understanding of our internal and external communities and opportunities and helps drive our business more successfully.